blackgwehnade/flask_authy_docker_app/README.md

 This repo contains a list of the components for the exam for the Backend Software Engineer position at Array, as outlined [here](https://gitlab.com/array.com/tests-backend).
 This guide has been written for users using Ubuntu 20.04 LTS.

-# flask-app
+# Design

 This application creates a basic user registration and authentication application using **Flask** as a framework. **wtforms** is used specifically for the validation of username and password fields, and **bcrypt** for password hashing (which avoids storing passwords in plain text).
-User and corresponding passwords are saved on a PostgreSQL database, with the schema outlined below.
+I also decided to use **SQLAlchemy** as an ORM for interaction between the Python classes and **PostgreSQL** data tables, automatically converting function calls within the Flask app to SQL statements to the database.

 ## Getting started